-Megan Chester is an associate and government contracts attorney with Foley & Lardner LLP.
-Megan is based in the firm’s Washington, D.C. office, where she is a member of the firm’s Government Solutions Practice.
+Megan Chester is an associate and business lawyer with Foley & Lardner LLP.
+Megan is based in the firm’s Washington, D.C. office, where she is a member of the Government Solutions Practice.